hermit-os/hermit-rs/README.md

 RustyHermit is being developed on [GitHub](https://github.com/hermitcore/rusty-hermit).
 Create your own fork, send us a pull request, and chat with us on [Slack](https://matrix.osbyexample.com:3008)

+## Funding

+The development of this project was partially funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement No 957246  - IoT-NGIN.